kozohosok/gcp-cli-helper/README.md

 deploy GCP resources with template file like makefile (make command), playbook (Ansible), or recipe (Chef).

-automatically determine the order of command execution by the dependencies of parameters in template (no circular dependencies assumed).
+automatically determine the order of command execution by the dependencies of resource parameters in template (no circular dependencies assumed).

 update or replace resources depending on the type of flags to be changed: